LinerSu/nyu-pl-spring-20-rec/Week 06/README.md

 		- Note that, the `comp` functions could also have different numbers of parameters and different types of output.
 	- Parametric polymorphism: a function or a data type can be written generically so that it can handle values identically without depending on their type.
 		- **Generic Programming**: templates in C++, generic type for function's parameter.
-		- For example, consider the following SML program:
+		- For example of the generic type, consider the following SML program:
 		```sml
 		fun id x = x;
 		(*val id = fn : 'a -> 'a*)